AntonSHBK/px4_multi_drone_sim/docs/documentation/en/G_code_command.md

 ### G_code_command.md

-#### **How to Send G-Codes to the Appropriate Drones**
+#### **How to Send G-codes to the Appropriate Drones**

 G-code commands are used to control drone actions.
-These commands are transmitted in JSON format through ROS 2 topics and interpreted by the drone's commanders.
-This guide outlines the steps for sending standard and custom G-commands.
+These commands are transmitted in JSON format via ROS 2 topics and are interpreted by drone commanders.
+This guide describes the steps for sending standard and custom G-code commands.

 ---

-### **Basic Principle**
+### **Main Principle**

 1. **G-codes** are JSON commands that contain:
    - Command name (`name`).
    - Command counter (`counter`).
-   - Command parameters, depending on its type (e.g., position, velocity).
+   - Command parameters depending on its type (e.g., position, speed).

-2. **Command Topics:**
+2. **Command topics:**
-   - Each command is sent to the corresponding drone's topic, for example: `/px4_1/command_json`.
+   - Each command is sent to the corresponding drone topic, e.g., `/id_1_x500/in/command_json`.

-3. **Used Format:**
+3. **Format used:**
    - Commands must be in JSON format.

 ---

-### **Examples of Sending G-Commands**
+### **Examples of Sending G-commands**

 ### **Basic Commands**

 #### **1. G0: Reset Commands**
-The `G0` command stops the execution of the current command, clears the command queue, and returns the drone to a safe state.
+The `G0` command stops the current command execution, clears the command queue, and returns the drone to a safe state.

 **Example JSON:**
 ```json